nylira/nylira-maximize/README.md

     maximize(gameCanvas, 1920, 1080)

+This example will resize the `#gameCanvas` element to fill the screen horizontally.
+It will also keep the 16:9 aspect ratio.

 The `1920, 1080` parameters are WIDTH and HEIGHT respectively.

-This will resize your canvas element (with the id 'gameCanvas') to fill the screen horizontally.
-It will also keep the 16:9 aspect ratio in sync.
+The function uses WIDTH and HEIGHT to get your aspect ratio.

 ## License